 Patagonia Torrentshell 3L Rain Jacket Review

-The Patagonia Torrentshell 3L is a moderately priced, 3-layer waterproof/breathable rain jacket that’s surprisingly affordable with premium features important to hikers and backpackers.
-It has a two-way adjustable hood with a front brim, pit-zips, zippered handwarmer pockets, rip-and-stick velcro-style cuffs, and is fully seam-taped.
-When new, it is very stiff and awkward to wear but gets much softer and quieter with use.
-The sizing runs quite large in the torso and sleeves which can be good for cold-weather layering, but you may want to size down for three-season use.
+The Patagonia Torrentshell 3L is a moderately priced, 3-layer waterproof/breathable rain jacket that offers premium features important to hikers and backpackers at a surprisingly affordable price.
+It features a two-way adjustable hood with a front brim, pit zips, zippered handwarmer pockets, rip-and-stick Velcro-style cuffs, and is fully seam-taped.
+When new, it is very stiff and awkward to wear, but it gets much softer and quieter with use.
+The sizing runs quite large in the torso and sleeves, which can be beneficial for cold-weather layering, but you may want to consider sizing down for three-season use.

 Specs at a glance